10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h3 id="package-managers">Package/Dependency Managers</h3>

-[Bower](http://bower.io/) - A good tool to manage front end packages.
-Usually everything we need is bundled with WordPress.
-Sometimes we need something like "Chosen.js" that isn’t included.
-Bower is a good way to manage external libraries like that but is not necessary on most projects.
+[NPM](https://www.npmjs.com/) - NPM is a great tool to manage front end dependencies.
+Usually everything we need is bundled with WordPress, but sometimes we need something like "Chosen.js" or [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) support for all browsers.
+NPM is a good way to manage external libraries or polyfills like these but are not necessary on most projects.

 [Composer](https://getcomposer.org) - We use Composer for managing PHP dependencies.
 Usually everything we need is bundled with WordPress.
 Sometimes we need external libraries like "Patchwork".
 Composer is a great way to manage those external libraries but is not necessary on most projects